-5. Euro-Atlantic regimes and seasonal forecast: the winter 2009/2010 case study
+Euro-Atlantic regimes and seasonal forecast: the last three winters (2009-2012) as case studies

 The winter of 2009/2010 was characterized by a record negative value of the NAO index since 1824, which caused several severe cold spells over Northern and Western Europe (see Fig.2).
 This somehow unusual winter with respect to the most recent ones arose concurrently with public debate on climate change, during and after the Copenhagen climate negotiations.
 It was a big buzz in the European media giving some echoes to climate sceptics' voices that, more or less deliberately, pass over the concept of natural variability.
-Winter 2010 extreme NAO index is associated with both a record frequency of NAO- occurrences over winters 1958-2010 (63 days out of 90 days from Dec. the 1st to March the 31st, 8 more days than the previous record in winter 1966) and a very low frequency of NAO+ occurrences (5/90 days, the 3rd lowest after 1969, 3/90, and 1963, 4/90, Cattiaux et al 2010).
-Winter 2010 was characterized by an exceptional Northern Hemisphere mean atmospheric circulation (Wang et al. 2010); the Z500 anomaly exhibits a strong zonal hemispheric pattern, with anomalously high (low) pressures over the pole (mid-latitudes) as high as 3 standard deviations.
-Those anomalies project onto the canonical negative phase of the Arctic Oscillation (AO) (Thompson and Wallace 1998) that was measured at a record level (L'Heureux et al. 2010).
-The legitimate question to ask is the following one: has this atypical winter and associated cold spells over Europe been correctly predicted by seasonal forecast systems?
+Winter 2010 extreme NAO index is associated with both a record frequency of NAO- occurrences and a very low frequency of NAO+ occurrences (Cattiaux et al 2010 and Fig.1).
+The three models (ECMWF, UKMO and Météo-France) of the EUROSIP multi-model seasonal forecast project nicely predicted the NAO- favoured occurrence for the JFM season when initialized in December.
+The NAO- excess is compensated by a deficit of S-BL occurrence in Météo-France and a deficit of the three other regimes in ECMWF.
+The NAO- predicted surplus occurrence (around +35%) without being extreme albeit strong, is explained in the operational models by the combined forcing role of ENSO and warm tropical Atlantic.
+The models missed though the extreme intensity of the NAO- phase but the sign was correct.